SibgathKhan777/recon-ai-finance-controller/README.md

                               |
                               v
 explainer.py - turns each exception into a plain-English explanation.
-               Uses Claude if ANTHROPIC_API_KEY is set, otherwise a template fallback - the pipeline always runs end to end.
+               Uses Claude if AI_API_KEY is set, otherwise a template fallback - the pipeline always runs end to end.
                               |
                               v